shriram/racket-auto-grading/README.md

 In your grading dir, clone this repository.

+Make sure student submissions are in `Submissions/Code/` and `Submissions/Tests/`.

 Create `Grades/Code/` and `Grades/Tests/`.

-Edit common.rkt to customize for a particular assignment.
+Edit `common.rkt` to customize for a particular assignment.
 Odds are you will need to alter
 - `asgn-names` (List-of-strings, sans `".rkt"` at the end)
 - `extract-name-regexp-maker` (String -> Regexp, parameter is typically `"code"` or `"tests"`; even if you keep everything else the